sggjon5/DroneBuild-Quad/docs/02-parts-list.md

 |        |  |  | | | |
 | **Totals (incl. mistakes)**       |            |   | **£2572.79** | **2,839.3g** |  |

-So now, including the fact that I did not request the ESC's to be programmed to my motors, the running total is **~£2600.00**.
+So now, including the fact that I did not request the ESC's to be programmed to my motors, the running total is **£2572.79**.
+Herein, I will delcare the running total as a price + mistakes.